FOURTHZI5/Undirected-graph-shortestPath-Generic-Algorithms/README.md

 "DNA" part
 - in each "RouteGene", the DNA is stored as an simple list.
-  - if there are 10 verticle in the map, the DNA will be stored like [3, 7, 2, 8, 5, 4, 9, 6, 1, 0], that means the salesman       will come first come the city "3", then go to city "7", then to "2" ... to "0" , and finally back to "3";
+  - if there are 10 vertex in the map, the DNA will be stored like [3, 7, 2, 8, 5, 4, 9, 6, 1, 0], that means the salesman       will come first come the city "3", then go to city "7", then to "2" ... to "0" , and finally back to "3";
-  - each DNA was generated from two differnt parents, for example, the babyDNA can generted from the two previous DNA :
+  - each DNA was generated from two differnt parents, for example, the babyDNA can generated from the two previous DNA :
     DadDNA: [9, 7, 2, 8, 3, 4, 5, 1, 6, 0]    &    MomDNA: [0, 2, 9, 7, 5, 4, 1, 3, 8, 6]
     We can catch the five elements from DadDNA to build the BabyDNA: [ ,  , 2, 8, 3, 4, 5,  ,  ,  ]
     Then catch other DNA from MomDNA and the BabyDNA look like this: [0,  , 2, 8, 3, 4, 5,  ,  ,6 ]